hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/639_x_sharat_chakravarty.md

 the ancient law-books and Puranas are good authority that all the four Ashramas had existed in India before Buddha was born."
-Swamiji replied, "Most of the Puranas, the codes of Manu and others, as well as much of the Mahâbhârata form but recent literature.
-Bhagavân Buddha was much earlier than all that."
+Swamiji replied, "Most of the Puranas, the codes of Manu and others, as well as much of the Mahābhārata form but recent literature.
+Bhagavān Buddha was much earlier than all that."
 "On that supposition," rejoined Swami Ramakrishnananda, "discussions about Buddhism would be found in the Vedas, Upanishads, the law-books, Puranas, and the like.
 But since such